videlais/learning-react/chapter2/index.md

 console.log(example);
 ```

 **Note:** Values in JavaScript can be simple integers like `5`, but they can also be more complex structures like functions and objects.
-Many packages 'export' complex structures and allow users to use different functionality.
+Many packages 'export' complex data structures and allow users to use different functionality.

 ## Installing Packages